Norman G. Baker: Politics

-Second radio station
+Second radio station (XENT)

 In 1933, having been run out of Iowa, Baker obtained Mexican permission to operate XENT in Nuevo Laredo on the Rio Grande.
-This station was a so-called "border blaster" operating nightly on 1410 kc/s with a power variously reported at from 50 to 150 kilowatts, and outside the reach of the new U.S. Federal Communications Commission.
+This station was a so-called "border blaster" operating nightly on 1410 kHz, with a power variously reported at from 50 to 150 kilowatts, and outside the reach of the new U.S. Federal Communications Commission.
 This reportedly made XENT the most, or second-most, powerful station in North America.
 The station's chief objective was to promote Baker's alleged cancer cure.
 A Baker hospital operated in Nuevo Laredo, drawing the renewed ire of the AMA and local doctors.

 Nightly, XENT broadcast an eclectic mix of decidedly low-brow entertainment.
 While most of this was music in the hillbilly style, a Baker tirade was usually included.
 Baker's targets were numerous and included anti-semitic and anti-Catholic rants.
 He was also said to broadcast live while having sex with his mistresses.